PARKS, MUSEUM PASSES, and OUR ‘LIBRARY OF THINGS’

 VT Granite Museum: Admits 2 adults and their children under age 18.
 Discover the role granite has played in VT’s history and watch granite workers in action.
 Located in Barre’s 19th century granite manufacturing plant, the museum offers interactive environments for learning about geology, technology, history and art of Vermont’s unique granite heritage.

-Four telescopes and a Moon Viewing Kit
+Two telescopes and a Moon Viewing Kit